Overview

 Hybrid rendering is the default method used for server-side rendering.

-When using hybrid rendering, the complete DOM is prerendered on the backend and served as HTML.
+When using hybrid rendering, the entire DOM is prerendered on the backend and served as HTML.
 Once the frontend runtime is initialized, the content is hydrated and becomes responsive.

 Hybrid rendering behaves similarly to backend rendering, with the only difference that with backend rendering, the UIX library and DATEX runtime are not loaded on the frontend.